pvasek/kudu-wiki/Investigating-issues.md

 This page gives instructions on investigating Kudu issues that occur in Azure Web Sites.
 This applies to git, Mercurial and Dropbox deployment related issues.

-# Client side investigation
+# Making sure things work outside of Kudu and Azure Web Sites

-Sometimes, the issue exists client side, and has nothing to do with Azure Web Sites.
-Here are a couple things worth looking at to make sure things are healthy on the client side:
+Sometimes, the issue exists outside of Azure Web Sites.
+Here are a couple things worth looking at to make sure things are healthy before looking at an issue as Azure specific:

 * [[Make sure all your files are committed]]: this applies to git scenarios
 * [[Make sure site correctly deploys locally]]: this applies to ASP.NET Web Applications

-# Server side investigation
+# Kudu and Azure Web Site specific investigation

 ## Make sure the site itself works